zjgordon/campfyre/CONTRIBUTING.md

 All updates are scheduled for Monday mornings to minimize disruption to development.

+## Security

+**Do not file security issues in public tracker.** Please report security vulnerabilities privately via email to zjgordon.dev@gmail.com.
+See [SECURITY.md](SECURITY.md) for our complete security policy and response process.

 ## Getting Help

 If you have questions about contributing, please open an issue or reach out to the maintainers.